Skip to main content

 Creating and editing modules

-In CLANED® boards are subdivided into “modules”.
-These are a way to organize your learning content into thematic, time-based or other sens...
+Claned boards are subdivided into “modules”.
+These are a way to organize your learning content into thematic, time-based or other logical structures.

-In CLANED® boards are subdivided into “modules”.
-These are a way to organize your learning content into thematic, time-based or other sensible structures.
-You should think about modules as a table of contents.
-Modules provide an overview of what is to come and are therefore important element that supports the learning process.
+Think of modules as a table of contents.
+Modules provide an overview of what is to come and are therefore an important element that supports the learning process.

-Locate and click the 3 dots next to the title “module” and select “edit” from the menu.
+1. Locate and click the module's 3-dot icon, and select “Edit” from the menu

-2. Once you select edit a pop-up window will open allowing you to change the modules name and give it a description.
+2. Once you select "Edit" a side panel will appear, allowing you to change the module's name and give it a description

-• Add a description about the module.
+• Add a description of the module.
 You can add learning goals, write an overview of the module, and give instructions.

 3. Editing module visibility